raomuyang/sikong-mq/README.md

 # SIKONG-MQ

-> A message queue through the pipe connected sender and receiver
+> A message queue through the channel connected sender and receiver

 This message queue designed based on the advantage of golang channel and goroutine